matthewcook333/AnimatedArt-notebook/November 16.md

 2 hours on critique (spent a fair bit of time looking up existing tools)

 1.25 hours on design sketches on blackboard and critique feedback

+1 hour on writing up design changes and implementation, and thinking more about the decisions.

 ## Post-critique summary